soracom/soracom-sdk-swift/README.md

 An SDK for the Soracom API in Swift.

-Current status (2016-05-14): This SDK is a work in progress, still in the design stage.
+Current status (2016-06-08): This SDK is a work in progress, still in the design stage.
+(It currently only implements a small portion of the API, and won't be very useful until that work is complete.)

 ### Target audience
 This SDK is intended for programmers who want to interact with the [Soracom API](https://dev.soracom.io/jp/docs/api_guide/) from Swift code.